 Notification of Return

-Employees on educational/professional leave shall notify the Superintendent in writing of their intent to return to the school system on or before the date prescribed in Policy 03.123.
+Employees on educational/professional leave, including those on professional leave serving in charter schools, shall notify the Superintendent in writing of their intent to return to the school system on or before the date prescribed in Policy 03.123 or April 15 in the case of employees serving in conversion charter schools.
+Teachers working in charter schools during a second year of leave shall provide written notice by the applicable date to the Superintendent and the Board Chairperson.
 Employees who fail to notify the Superintendent of their return by the date prescribed in Policy 03.123 cannot be guaranteed employment for the following school year.
 Failure to do so will render the position vacant.

 PERSONNEL F03.1235